-What’s a product hierarchy?
-How many levels are there in a product hierarchy?
+What’s a product startup hierarchy?
+How many levels are there in a product management hierarchy?
 And why does it matter?

 These are a few questions that burn their way into a founder’s mind.
 Especially when they’re trying to think of their product and its scalability.

 A founder’s vision is where every product begins.
 And although this frequently gets lost in translation, it is true.
 It’s safe to say that this is the core principle of entrepreneurship.

 Someone sees a problem or opportunity and creates a vision for how to solve the problem.